Waitaktung/QM_Data_Essay/README.md

 # Quantitative Methods, Coursework in University of Mannheim (2019 Autumn)

-Keyword: Rscript, Count Models, Firrst Difference Tables.
+Keyword: Rscript, Count Models, First Difference Tables.

 In this paper, I built count models to test how legislative capacity and whether the US government is divided affects the number of US presidential decree used.I showed that US presidents actually issued more executive orders under